okabsd/HTTP/README.md

 - `HTTP.POST(url)`
 - `HTTP.PUT(url)`

-The specific methods are equivalent to passing the method name to the main function.
+The specific methods are equivalent to passing the method string to `HTTP`.

-Passing only a single parameter  to the main function, that isn't a method string, will result in a default `GET` request, and the first parameter used as the `url` instead.
+Passing only a single parameter  to `HTTP`, that isn't a method string, will result in a default `GET` request, and the first parameter used as the `url` instead.

 The following are all equivalent.